 Does this Bill introduce anything new?
 No, not really, but this is the new government’s first step in making EVs cheaper, even if only marginally so for some people.
 Labor’s other EV plan involves a national charging station network.

-Dubbed “Driving the Nation”, Labor’s pitch is to create a $500 million investment in a national EV charging network.
-This is twice the amount that the Coalition (Liberal and National Parties) have committed to a national EV charging network, with Labor arguing that only 10 per cent of the government’s commitment has been fulfilled.
+Dubbed “Driving the Nation”, Labor wants to create a $500 million investment in a national EV charging network.
+This is twice the amount that the former Parliament, the Coalition (Liberal and National Parties), previously committed to a national EV charging network, with Labor arguing that only 10 per cent of the government’s commitment has been fulfilled.
 Labor says that this fund will allow for co-investment in additional EV chargers, along with hydrogen and biofuel infrastructure.

-In particular, Labor wants to fill major gaps in Australia’s electric vehicle charging network, such as from Adelaide to Perth (across the Nullarbor), Darwin to Broome and then to Perth, Broken Hill to Adelaide, Port Augusta to Darwin and Brisbane to Mt.
+In particular, the government wants to fill major gaps in Australia’s electric vehicle charging network, such as from Adelaide to Perth (across the Nullarbor), Darwin to Broome and then to Perth, Broken Hill to Adelaide, Port Augusta to Darwin and Brisbane to Mt.
 Isa and then to Tennant Creek.

-“Labor will continue to deliver the Driving the Nation Fund through the Australian Renewable Energy Agency, and will coordinate public investment to ensure that it does not duplicate or crowd out private efforts,” said Shadow Minister for Climate Change and Energy Chris Bowen in May.
+“Labor will continue to deliver the Driving the Nation Fund through the Australian Renewable Energy Agency, and will coordinate public investment to ensure that it does not duplicate or crowd out private efforts,” said then-Shadow Minister for Climate Change and Energy Chris Bowen in May.
 Bowen is now the Minister for Climate Change and Energy and in addition to this Bill, he’s also introducing the Climate Change Bill 2022.

 🚨 Breaking News 🚨— Chris Bowen (@Bowenchris) May 1, 2022